Delph-Sunny/09-ReadMe_Generator/app/README.md

 <a href="https://img.shields.io/badge/License-MIT-brightgreen?style=plastic"><img alt="MIT License used" src="https://img.shields.io/badge/License-MIT-brightgreen?style=plastic"></a>

 ## Description
-This is a short description of this test.
+This is a short description of my project.

 ## Table of Contents
 * [Installation](#Installation)